This article has been updated from a previous version.

 How old are you, and what gender do you identify as?

-Age is pretty important when it comes to determining car insurance premiums.
-Generally speaking, teenagers pay the most expensive premiums.
-Because they have fewer years of driving experience under their belts, they’re considered riskier to insure in the eyes of insurance companies.
-As a result they pay higher rates.
+Age is one factor that insurance companies consider when determining car insurance premiums.
+Generally, teenagers pay the most expensive premium because they have fewer years of driving experience under their belts and are considered riskier to insure in the eyes of insurance companies.
+As people age, into their 20s and beyond, their premiums should gradually decrease — assuming, of course, they’ve maintained clean driving records.

-Besides age, however, gender is another important factor.
-Depending on the province you live in, insurance companies can use gender as a factor in determining your premiums.
-And the data don’t look great for males.
-According to numerous studies, men are riskier drivers than women.
+Depending on the province you live in, insurance companies may also factor gender in determining your premiums — and the difference can be stark.
+Male teens pay up to 27% more in premiums than female teens.
+That’s because, according to numerous studies, men are riskier drivers than women.
 They get into more collisions than their female counterparts, are more likely to drive under the influence of substances, and to commit traffic violations.
-This also means male drivers tend to pay the highest in premiums.

 Where do you live, and where will your car be parked?